gjmcn/atomic-agents-vis/docs/README.md

 | `image` | `null` | `null` | `null` | `null` | ✓ |
 | `tile` | `false` |  | `false` |  |  |

-<p style="font-size: 0.9em; margin-top: -0.9em;">(Default values shown; empty cell indicates that option not used.)</p>
+<p style="font-size: 0.9em; margin-top: -0.9em;">(Default values shown; empty cell indicates that option is not used.)</p>

-The <i>base</i> is below the 'background'.
+The <i>base</i> is below the <i>background</i>.
 Use `baseColor` for a simple colored background that does not change.
 The background is only added if the `background` option is truthy.

-The "Update" columns indicate if an option can be a function &mdash; in which case the function is called each tick and is passed the agent (or simulation object), and the returned value is used for the option &mdash; if the value is `null` or `undefined`, the default option value is used.
-If an option is 'statndard' function (i.e. not an arrow function), `this` also refers to the agent/simulation inside the function.
+The "Update" column indicates if an option can be a function.
+When an option is a function, it is called each tick and is passed the agent (or simulation object for a background option), and the returned value is used for the option &mdash; if the value is `null` or `undefined`, the option's default value is used.
+If an option is a 'standard function' (rather than an arrow function), `this` also refers to the agent/simulation inside the function.

 ### Text